SFr682k/fightclub/README.md

     <ExchangeFileTitle>Stages for some tournament</ExchangeFileTitle>
     <ExchangeFileContentDescr>This is only an example with metasyntactical values</ExchangeFileContentDescr>

 *Note:*
  - The tags are *case sensitive*: `<FightclubExchangeFile>` gets recognized, while `<FIGHTCLUBexchangefile>` does not.
- - Line breaks inside a tag are *not* allowed; the whole tag must be on the same line.
+ - Line breaks inside a tag are *not* allowed; the whole tag must be opened and closed on the same line.
  - The “proper” values for `<FightclubExchangeFile>` and `<ExchangeProtocolVersion>` depend on the exchange file and are listed below

+As long as not being stated otherwise, `\t` represents a tabstopp.
+It is *not* possible to use spaces for indentation.

 #### Files specifying stages